 SCI30010 - 'Introduction to Scientific Research' module is available exclusively to UCD Science Study Abroad students.

 The “Introduction to Scientific Research” module (SCI-30010) offers UCD Science Study Abroad students the opportunity to become active members of a research group in University College Dublin.
 These research groups work in areas ranging from Physics, Geology, Mathematical Sciences, and Computer Science to Chemistry, Biology, and the Biomedical Sciences.
-Students shadow a member of the research team in their area of interest and master one basic and one advanced laboratory skill.
+Students shadow a member of the research team and master one basic and one advanced laboratory skill.
 They learn about developing a research hypothesis and how to design an experiment to test this hypothesis.
 Students also learn how to analyse research data, write a scientific abstract as well as how to make a scientific presentation.

 Read below for some examples of Research Projects undertaken by UCD Science Study abroad students.

 Shelby Lawson, St Mary's College of Maryland, carried out her project in the laboratory of Dr Tasman Crowe, UCD School of Biology and Environmental Science, where she investigated the defense mechanisms used by Blue Mussels (Mytilus edulis) against the Dog Whelk (Nucella lapillus).
 Shelby observed that changes in temperature had a dramatic effect on the ability of the mussels to produce byssus threads to entangle and incapacitate the Dog Whelk.
 Given the increase in Global warming this research offers an important insight into how increased temperatures could affect these ecosystems.

 Click to download Shelby Lawson's Poster Presentation (pdf).